saurabh-hirani/saurabh-hirani.github.io/_posts/2018-03-02-go-present-and-latex.md

 The **pdflatex** tool is a part of the [MacTex](http://www.tug.org/mactex/) distribution on Mac and [TexLive](http://www.tug.org/texlive/) on Linux.
-But is a huge package - it was around 2.9 GBs the last time I checked on a Mac.
+But is a huge package - it was around 2.9 GB the last time I checked on a Mac.
 I searched for a docker container alternative just in case the installation breaks and I don't want to clean up.
 Thankfully, another awesome open source contributor - [Julian Didier](https://github.com/theredfish/docker-pdflatex) has hosted it [here](https://github.com/theredfish/docker-pdflatex).
 So the exact steps I follow